Selubi/selubi.github.io/docs/setup/env-python.md

    echo ".venv" >> .gitignore # Add it to .gitignore
    ```

-1. Activate the venv and check the path
+1. Activate the venv and verify

    ```bash
    source .venv/bin/activate